Bsar-Cyber/bsar-cyber.github.io/_posts/2024-10-13-CTF-Cheatsheet.md

 echo $TERM
 ```

-Note that shell will be lag and we can also `CTRL+L` to clear terminal
+Note that shell will be laggy but we can also use `CTRL+L` to clear terminal

 ## clear terminal